Looking To Install A Wood Stove? - What You Need To Know

 You can fit a wood stove flue liner yourself, so long as you have the necessary skills and competence to do the job correctly.
 In many cases, you do not require the assistance of professional installers.

-Installing a standard flue liner to an existing flue is a simple DIY task that the average person can perform with relative ease.
-Installing flexible liners for wood stoves, though, is a little more complicated.
+Installing a standard flue liner to an existing flue is a simple DIY task that the average person can easily perform.
+Installing flexible liners for wood stoves is a little more complicated.
 You may require ladders and scaffolding to provide external access.
 The work is still straightforward from a technical perspective, but you may have to perform work at height.

 Do I Need To Line My Existing Chimney For A Wood Stove?

-Most homes built after 1964 have pre-installed concrete or clay liners which you shouldn't need to reline.
+Most homes built after 1964 have pre-installed concrete or clay liners, which you shouldn't need to reline.
 Older homes are often bare brick.
 In this case, you only need to reline them if they are leaking.
-However, most experts recommend that you line them anyway as it facilitates cleaner burning of the fuel, reduced risk of fire, and general peace of mind.
+However, most experts recommend that you line them anyway, as it facilitates cleaner fuel burning, reduced risk of fire, and general peace of mind.

 Do I Need To Clean My Existing Chimney Before Installing A Wood Stove?

-In general, you'll need to clean out your existing chimney before installing a wood stove and check for cracks.
-You can either hire a chimney sweep to brush it out for you or do it yourself if you have the equipment.
+Clean your existing chimney before installing a wood stove and check for cracks.
+You can hire a chimney sweep to brush it out for you or do it yourself if you have the equipment.

-Before installing any new stove, check that smoke can escape the chimney and have no obstructions.
-Experts advise that you use a smoke pellet to check that smoke can rise through the entire stack.
+Before installing any new stove, check that smoke can escape the chimney and that there are no obstructions.
+Experts advise using a smoke pellet to check that smoke can rise through the entire stack.

 What Type Of Hearth Do I Need For A Wood Stove?